HITS-MBM/gromacs/docs/user-guide/mdp-options.rst

    ``=3dc``.
 The empty layer in the box serves to decrease the unphysical Coulomb interaction between periodic images.

+Conditional stop
+^^^^^^^^^^^^^^^^

+.. mdp:: conditional-stop

+   .. mdp-value:: no

+      No conditional stop.
+All the following pull options will be ignored (and if present in the :ref:`mdp` file, they unfortunately generate warnings).

+   .. mdp-value:: yes

+       Conditional stop will happen when one or more conditions are satisfied.

+.. mdp:: conditional-stop-nsteps

+   (1000)
+   frequency for checking if conditions are satisfied

+.. mdp:: conditional-stop-ngroups

+   (1)
+   The number of groups, not including the absolute reference group, when used.
+Groups can be reused in multiple conditions.
+   Below only the options for group 1 are given, further groups simply increase the group index number.

+.. mdp:: conditional-stop-nconds

+   (1)
+   The number of conditions.
+Below only the options for condition 1 are given, further coordinates simply increase the condition index number.

+.. mdp:: conditional-stop-group1-name

+   The name of the group, is looked up in the index file or in the default groups to obtain the atoms involved.

+.. mdp:: conditional-stop-cond1-ngroups

+   (2)
+   Number of groups in the condition.

+.. mdp:: conditional-stop-cond1-groups

+   The group indices on which this condition will operate.
+   The number of group indices required is geometry dependent. // FIXME The first index can be 0, in which case an // FIXME absolute reference of :mdp:`pull-coord1-origin` is used.
+With an absolute reference the system is no longer translation invariant and one should think about what to do with the center of mass motion.

+.. mdp:: conditional-stop-cond1-type

+   .. mdp-value:: minimal

+      Minimal distance between the atoms in the groups.

+   .. mdp-value:: maximal

+      Maximal distance between the atoms in the groups

+   .. mdp-value:: COC

+      Distance between the centers of coordinates.

+.. mdp:: conditional-stop-cond1-distance-criterion

+   .. mdp-value:: smaller

+      Check if the calculated distance is smaller than the :mdp:`conditional-stop-cond1-distance`.

+   .. mdp-value:: greater

+      Check if the calculated distance is greater than the :mdp:`conditional-stop-cond1-distance`.

+.. mdp:: conditional-stop-cond1-distance

+   (0.0)
+   The distance threshold.

+.. mdp:: conditional-stop-cond1-origin

+   .. mdp-value:: no

+      do not modify :mdp:`pull-coord1-init` // FIXME

+   .. mdp-value:: yes

+      add the COM distance of the starting conformation to :mdp:`pull-coord1-init` // FIXME

 COM pulling
 ^^^^^^^^^^^